 Amplitude has integrations with Okta and G Suite for SSO.
 You can set up these integrations through the Plan Admin page.
-If you are interested in setting up SSO, please reach out to your dedicated Success Manager or submit a request here.
+If you are interested in setting up SSO, then please reach out to your dedicated Success Manager or submit a request here.

 Usage Reports (Enterprise)

-If you are an Enterprise customer and are an organization admin or manager, there will be another tab called "Usage Reports".
+If you are an Enterprise customer and are an organization admin or manager, then there will be another tab called "Usage Reports".
 This tab will show you several usage reports and contains useful information about how users within your organization are utilizing Amplitude.
 The top box will show you the total number of users that have been invited to your organization, the number of joined users, pending users, dashboards, charts, cohorts, and shared links created.